Now that we have our first document created, let me show you some of the actions that you can take on that document.

 Another really cool thing is that with the power of SharePoint, you can even collaborate with others in real time in the same document through your web browser or the Office apps on your computer, and you can see the changes they’re making instantly.

 At Aldridge, our team of IT professionals can provide your business with the resources it needs to reach its potential.
 We specialize in service and support, and can deliver a strategy that effectively manages your IT.
 Our approach relieves clients of the hassle of technology management so they can focus on running their business.
-Contact an Aldridge representative to learn more about real-time collaboration with SharePoint and Office 365.
+Contact an Aldridge representative to learn more about leveraging SharePoint, OneDrive, and Office 365.